andresgbecerra/co-induction-anguar/Interview/Angular.md

    - The **@ViewChild** and **@ViewChildren** decorators provide access to the instantiated class of child components, allowing you to interact with non-private fields programmatically.

 - **Service**
   - In Angular, a class with the @Injectable() decorator that encapsulates non-UI logic and code that can be reused across an application.
-Angular distinguishes components from services to increase modularity and reusability.
+  - Angular distinguishes components from services to increase modularity and reusability.
   - Service is a broad category encompassing any value, function, or feature that an application needs.
   - A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.
-  - Angular distinguishes components from services to increase modularity and reusability.
   - Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.
   - By defining such processing tasks in an injectable service class, you make those tasks available to any component.
   - You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.